MANISHBMK10/FIFO/README.md

  FIFO stands for First_in, First_out Buffer.
 There are two types of FIFO's. <br/>
  Synchronous FIFO - This FIFO works in one clock domain.<br/>
  Asynchronous FIFO - This FIFO works with two seperate clock domains.<br/>
- In this Project, I'd gone with Asynchronous FIFO as it's common in real world.<br/>
+ In this Project, I have implemented Asynchronous FIFO as it is commonly used in real world.<br/>
 #### What is a TPU? -

 TPU stands for "Tensor Processing Unit" and Systolic Array is heart of TPU.